 A detailed report for Dr. Kozinn’s Anterior Hip Replacement Recovery patients in Scottsdale.

 Ok- so now you know you will need a hip replacement for that bone-on-bone grinding and pain in your hip.
-The good news is you are likely a good candidate for the “new” direct anterior approach , which in my hands has been an amazing advance in technology and fast recovery from hip replacement surgery.
-Only a few surgeons in Arizona are skilled in this technique, and most orthopedists are still offering the “older” posterior approach which cuts through many posterior muscles to get to the hip joint.
+The good news is you are likely a good candidate for the direct anterior approach , which uses some new technology to help foster a faster recovery from hip replacement surgery.
+Surgeons in Arizona are becoming more skilled in this technique, and most orthopedists still offer the posterior approach which must cut through many posterior muscles to get to the hip joint.

-Anterior Hip replacement Recovery is such an important topic. ( You may be asking yourself, “If the anterior approach is so much better, Why isn’t every orthopedic surgeon doing it? – ) The simple answer is it is a much harder procedure to learn and do well.
-Many surgeons do not want to take the time to learn this new technique, since their posterior hip patients seem to do ‘well enough”.
+Discussion about Anterior Hip replacement Recovery is an important topic.
+This may be a harder technical procedure to learn and do well.
+Many surgeons may decide not to take the time to learn this new technique, since their posterior hip patients seem to do ‘well enough”.
 The posterior hip patients do have a slower recovery, and time off from work is increased.
-The posterior total hip patients also have many more restrictions to avoid hip dislocation.
+However, in the end, the posterior hip patients do very well also.
+The posterior total hip patients also have more restrictions to avoid hip dislocation.
 I embraced this new procedure as an option for my hip replacement patients with initial skepticism, and then applied it gradually.
 I travelled to Los Angeles to learn it directly from the “inventor” of the technique, Dr. Joel Matta ( www.hipandpelvis.com ).
 I then studied the technique intensely by operating on cadavers before doing it on live humans.
 In the cadavers, I purposely made errors to see what other anatomical structures might be at risk.
-I learned a tremendous amount from those studies, and my complication rate is now much lower than for the posterior hips.
+I learned a tremendous amount from those studies, and my complication rate is now lower than for the posterior hips.

 After almost 1000 anterior total hips, my deep infection rate is .1 percent.
-My dislocation rate is .3%, which is significantly less than the usual 2-3 percent seen after posterior total hips.
-There has been no femoral or acetabular loosenings requiring revision surgery.
-There has been a few “anterior soft tissue pains” ( psoas tendonitis – but most have resolved with time).
+My dislocation rate is .2%, which is significantly less than the usual 2-3 percent seen after posterior total hips.
+There has been one femoral stem and one acetabular cup loosening requiring revision surgery.
+There has been some patients with “anterior soft tissue pains” ( psoas tendonitis – but most have resolved with time).
 I have seen only 1 proximal DVT in these cases -this is amazing, and is a testament to the early mobilization and minimal tissue disruption during surgery.
 We use aspirin in the majority of cases to prevent clots in the legs.
 Anterior hip replacement recovery is so fast, some patients are choosing to go home directly from the recovery room!

 My first “real live patient” Anterior hip was done in “an easier” patient – typically tall, thin people.
 Thinner patients are easier because no muscle is cut, therefore we retract the muscles temporarily out of the way.
 Women tend to be easier because they have smaller, and more slender muscles in the thigh. ( BTW: I have now done an male ex-power lifter with huge muscular thighs, as well as some ex pro and college footballers – so there has been significant expansion of the procedure in my hands to “harder” cases.
 There are still some patients that are so large, that the difficulty sways me to recommend the old posterior approach as a safer option, even though it does cut much more muscle and has a slower recovery.
 The remaining reason to do a posterior hip, is unusual pathology, such as congenital deformities and post-traumatic deformities.
 If there is a significant acetabular defect, and bone grafting will be needed, that is another reason NOT to use the anterior approach, which yields a smaller view of the operative field.